 GPT-5.5 is the default ChatGPT model and the best general-purpose closed model for math-heavy and ChatGPT-ecosystem workloads.
 If you live in ChatGPT, use custom GPTs, or rely on OpenAI's function-calling and tools APIs, this is the model you should use.

-Where it loses: coding (Claude Sonnet 5 is 7+ points ahead on SWE-Bench), context (Gemini 3.1 Pro's 1M wins for whole-monorepo analysis), and pricing ($5/$30 is the most expensive of the three frontier closed models).
+Where it loses: pricing ($5/$30 is the most expensive of the three frontier closed models — Claude Sonnet 4.6 delivers near-flagship quality at $3/$15, about 1/8 the cost, with a 1M context window — and GPT-5.5 Pro at $30/$180 is pricier still).
 For local-first deployment, DeepSeek V4-Pro gets you most of GPT-5.5's capabilities at zero per-token cost.

 Specs at a glance